 How to build a schema

-Since schemas are the gateway to precious knowledge on your prospects, applicants, students and alumni, the ball is in your court to drag and drop your desired form fields into place and adapt them to your needs however you deem logical in terms of usability, logical sequencing and whatnot.
-That said, you must begin by creating one or more sections, the content categories that will serve as containers for your fields, and then creating and organising fields into said sections.
+Since schemas are the gateway to precious knowledge on your prospects, applicants, students, and alumni, the ball is in your court to drag and drop your desired form fields into place and adapt them to your needs however you deem logical in terms of usability, logical sequencing, and whatnot.
+That said, you must begin by creating one or more sections, the content categories that will serve as containers for your fields, and then creating and organizing fields into said sections.